ashlander/protoargs/doc/rust/README.rst

 They are quite clear, **usage** outputs help message, and the **parse** parses arguments and outputs filled strong typed structure instance.
 Both accept **program name** and **description** which you want to see in help, as long as **parse** method may call **usage** internally if something goes wrong.

-**allow_incomplete** option, if set to true, will return all successfully parsed arguments ignoring failed ones, like missing required arguments, but if will still return error if type mismatch happens.
+There are some other parse functions containing **allow_incomplete** option, if set to true, will return all successfully parsed arguments ignoring failed ones, like missing required arguments, but if will still return error if type mismatch happens.

 Let's go for code: